projectacrn/acrn-hypervisor/doc/introduction/index.rst

 hub of vehicle control and in-vehicle entertainment.
 It provides support for radio and entertainment options, control of the vehicle climate control, and vehicle navigation displays.
-It also provides connectivity options for using USB, Bluetooth, and WiFi for third-party device interaction with the vehicle, such as Android Auto\* or Apple CarPlay*, and many other features.
+It also provides connectivity options for using USB, Bluetooth, and Wi-Fi for third-party device interaction with the vehicle, such as Android Auto\* or Apple CarPlay*, and many other features.